"Wonsoo," Secretary Liu called for his great-nephew.

 A truce?
 Or a bluff?

-Either way, she can't quit when she had a straight flush left to play.
+Either way, she couldn't quit with a straight flush in her left hand.

 "We continue," Gwen declared.